LockTar/AzureAdApplicationManagement/README.md

 ### Test

-1. Navigate in PowerShell 7.x to `./scripts/ManageAadApplications/v3`
+1. Navigate in PowerShell 5.1 (old PowerShell module is still being used) to `./scripts/ManageAadApplications/v3`
+2. Login into the `Az` and `AzureAD` PowerShell module with the commands `Connect-AzAccount` and `Connect-AzureAD`.
+Login with a test user that doesn't have a `Global Administrator` role.
+If you use a Global admin, the owner won't be set and some tests will fail.
 2. Run pester tests for the `ManageAadApplications` PowerShell Module.
 Use for this the `*.Tests.ps1` files in the `ManageAadApplications` folder.
 See comment at the top of the screen.
 In example `Invoke-Pester -Output Detailed .\Get-AadApplication.Tests.ps1`